segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

   ![](Images/zendesk2.png)

-5. When you click Authorize, you’ll be dropped into Zendesk’s OAuth flow.
-Once you sign in and grant permissions, you’ll be good to go!
+5. When you click Authorize, you'll be dropped into Zendesk's OAuth flow.
+Once you sign in and grant permissions, you'll be good to go!
 Make sure the user has Admin authorizations as we use the incremental export API from Zendesk, which requires Admin access.

   ![](Images/zendesk3.png)